kirbyj/vPhon/README.md

 | sắc   | 5   |
 | nặng  | 6   |

-If passed the `-8` flag, *sắc* and *nặng* tones in closed syllables are returned as 5b and 6b, respectively (Cao 1998; Michaud 2004; Phạm 2001).
+If passed the `-8` flag, *sắc* and *nặng* tones in closed syllables are returned as 7 and 8, respectively (Cao 1998; Michaud 2004; Phạm 2001).
+Note that these were returned as 5b and 6b in vPhon v.1.0.0 and earlier.

 Note that for the Central and Southern dialects, the relationship of tone to number is slightly different.
 Orthographic *hỏi* and *ngã* tones are both phonetized as 4 when vPhon is passed the `-6` or `-8` flags, representing the (phonological) mergers present in those dialects (Hoàng 1989: 212 *ff.*)

 ## Installation

 No installation is required.
-You must have a working version of Python (>= 2.4) installed and in your path. vPhon requires the `__future__`, `string`, `StringIO`, and `optparse` modules, all of which should come standard with Python >= 2.4.x.
+You must have a working version of Python 3 installed and in your path.
+We have tested only using 3.7.1. vPhon requires the `sys`, `string`, `re`, `io`, and `argparse` modules, all of which should come standard with Python >= 3.5.

 ## Usage

-vPhon takes an obligatory `-d, --dialect` option, specifying the dialect correspondence set to be used for phonetization ([N]orthern, [C]entral, or [S]outhern).
-The correspondence files may be found in the `Rules/` directory, and modified as necessary.
+From v2.0.0, vPhon does not take any obligatory arguments.
+If a `-d, --dialect` option is not specified, it defaults to using the standard (Northern) dialect correspondence set.
+The correspondence files may be found in the `Rules/` directory.

+If no argument is supplied on the command line, vPhon will enter an interactive mode allowing you to enter UTF-8 Vietnamese orthography on the command line.
+When you are done, send `EOF` (Ctrl-D) to get the output.
+By default, output is sent to STDOUT.

-vPhon also takes, as an optional argument, a stream of UTF-8 text to be phonetized.
+Otherwise, you can send vPhon a stream of UTF-8 text to be phonetized.
 If you have a file called `tuoi.txt`, for example, and want to create Southern-dialect IPA from it, either of the following will work:

 ```
-> python vPhon.py -d S < tuoi.txt
+[user@terminal]$ python vPhon.py -d S < tuoi.txt
-> cat tuoi.txt | python vPhon.py --dialect Southern
+[user@terminal]$ cat tuoi.txt | python vPhon.py --dialect Southern
 ```

-Other optional flags can be seen by using the `-h, --help` flags:
+The full list of options can be seen by using the `-h, --help` flag:

 ```
 [user@terminal]$ python vPhon.py -help
+usage: vPhon.py [-h] [-d {n,c,s}] [-g] [-6] [-8] [-p] [-t] [-o OUTPUT_ORTHO]
+                [-m DELIMIT]

-Usage: python vPhon.py <input> -d, --dialect N|C|S
+python vPhon.py <input>

-Options:
+optional arguments:
   -h, --help            show this help message and exit
+  -d {n,c,s}, --dialect {n,c,s}
+                        specify dialect region (Northern, Central, Southern)
   -g, --glottal         prepend glottal stops to onsetless syllables
   -6, --pham            phonetize tones as 1-6
-  -8, --cao             phonetize tones as 1-4 + 5, 5b, 6, 6b
+  -8, --cao             phonetize tones as 1-8
   -p, --palatals        use word-final palatal velars in Northern dialects
-  -t, --tokenize        preserve underscores or hyphens in tokenized input
+  -t, --tokenize        preserve underscores or hyphens in tokenized inputs
+                        (e.g., anh_ta = anh1_ta1)
+  -o OUTPUT_ORTHO, --ortho OUTPUT_ORTHO
+                        output orthography as well as IPA
+  -m DELIMIT, --delimit DELIMIT
-  -m, --delimit         produce delimited output (e.g., an ninh = .a.n.33. .n.i.ɲ.33.)
+                        produce explicitly delimited output (e.g., bi ca =
-  -d DIALECT, --dialect=DIALECT
-                        specify dialect region ([N]orthern, [C]entral,
-                        [S]outhern)
+                        .b.i.33. .k.a.33.
 ```

-By default, output is sent to STDOUT.

-If no argument is supplied on the command line, vPhon will enter an interactive mode allowing you to enter UTF-8 Vietnamese orthography on the command line.
-When you are done, send `EOF` (Ctrl-D) to get the output.

 The `--tokenize` flag is useful if you are processing an older source in which morphemes are separated by hyphens, and you wish to retain the hyphens in your output, or if you are processing the output of e.g. [vnTokenizer](http://mim.hus.vnu.edu.vn/phuonglh/softwares/vnTokenizer):